sguox002/leetcode/leetcode-all.md

 - sort makes things easier.
 - sort using given order

+<<-1122	Relative Sort Array    		67.7%	Easy
+given two arrays A and B, sort A according to B, elements not in B shall go after in sorted order. using map and do count sort.
+->>

 <<-1333	Filter Restaurants by Vegan-Friendly, Price and Distance    		56.9%	Medium
 restaurants[i] = [idi, ratingi, veganFriendlyi, pricei, distancei] filter them by veganfriendly=true or false, and max price and max distance, first by rating, then by id.